Would you be surprised to know that more than art—possibly even more than mathematics and milkshakes—David Walsh is mad about books?

 In recent years David has indulged a love of rare, signed editions—although he continues to wonder why the ‘specialness’ seems to matter to him, provisionally concluding that it has something to do with the remnants of religious observance, a kind of hangover of his Catholic upbringing.
-The fruits of his Catholic guilt include: a first edition Lolita, an early edition of The Origin Of Species, signed editions by Umberto Eco, J.G.
-Ballard, and Hunter S. Thompson, and hand-written documents by Balzac, Whitman, Flaubert, Einstein, Newton, Marconi and Alexander Graham Bell.
-(These are not on display at the moment as there’s not enough room, but a new, bigger library is on the cards… Watch this space.)
+The fruits of his Catholic guilt include: a first edition Lolita, an early edition of On the Origin of Species, signed editions by Umberto Eco, J.G.
+Ballard, and Hunter S. Thompson, and hand-written documents by Balzac, Whitman, Flaubert, Einstein, Newton, Marconi, and Alexander Graham Bell.
+Many of these are not on display at the moment as there’s not enough room, but a new, bigger library is on the cards… Watch this space.

-The Mona Library is housed in an extension to the Round House, which was designed by Sir Roy Grounds for the parents of Claudio Alcorso, the founder of the original Moorilla site (read more about Moorilla here).
-Built in 1958–59, Claudio’s parents lived there for some years, before it was leased out to various tenants in the 1960s and seventies.
-Claudio’s son Julian lived there with his family in the 1980–90s.
-After Moorilla was sold in 1995, Claudio and his wife Lesley moved from the Courtyard House to the Round House.
-(And read more about the architecture of the Mona site here.)
+For now, the library is housed in an extension to the Round House, which was designed by Roy Grounds for the parents of Claudio Alcorso, the founder of the original Moorilla site—read more about Moorilla here, and about the architecture of the Mona site here.